 Let’s Talk About Natural Stone Finishes

-Natural stone comes finished in many ways.
+Natural stone such as marble and limestone comes finished in many ways.
 It doesn’t start that way from the quarry and it doesn’t always have to stay the way it is after it is installed.

 The appearance of all natural stone is rough when it is first quarried.
 The surface is then altered to any number of finishes.
 (The name of the finish often explains how the finish is produced.)
 When selecting stone, understanding your options will help you to choose the best finish for the look you are going for and for your intended use.